 Conservation (Con) Cycling (Cyc) Canoeing (Can) Social (Soc) Training (Trn)

-Note: Drivers may choose not to participate in carpooling – if so, advise the leader prior to the walk.
+The leader may arrange carpooling.
+Walkers may choose not to take part in carpooling - if so, please advise the leader prior to the walk.

 Club meetings: Phyllis Hore Room, next to Kew Library, off Cotham Rd, Kew, from 7.30 for 8.00 pm